Brazil's Meirelles would lead finance ministry, with conditions - Folha

 Meirelles is the current chairman of investment holding company J&F Investimentos SA and served as central bank president under Luiz Inacio Lula da Silva, former president and Rousseff’s mentor.

 If he takes power, Temer and his economic team will face a recession likely to be the nation’s longest and harshest in over a century.
-Brazilian markets have rallied in recent weeks on hopes a Temer government will be more friendly to investors than the leftist Rousseff and her Workers’ Party.
+Brazilian markets have rallied in recent weeks on hopes a Temer government will be more friendly to investors than the leftist Rousseff.

-Temer, the head of the Brazilian Democratic Movement Party (PMDB), also met with Paulo Skaf, president of the influential Sao Paulo industry federation on Sunday.
+Temer, the head of the Brazilian Democratic Movement Party (PMDB), met with business leaders in Sao Paulo on Sunday.
+(Reporting by Caroline Stauffer; Editing by Cynthia Osterman)

-Skaf told local papers Temer had assured him he would not be in favor of raising taxes if he becomes president -- the main condition for the federation’s support.

-Meirelles belongs to Brazil’s PSD (Social Democratic Party), whose leader last week was the latest to leave an alliance with Rousseff’s government.